 - Name, date of birth, and social security number of the individual

 - Applicant's current job

-- Applicant’s supervisor and their contact information
+- Supervisor of the applicant and their contact information should be included.

 Don't Slack on Research and Rental Application Verification.